-Remember, in an in-text citation, you only need the author and
+Remember, in an in-text citation, you only need the author and date information (plus a locator for direct quotes).
+To see an example for a paraphrase from this article, click below.

 An interactive H5P element has been excluded from this version of the text.
 You can view it online here: